Te-k/analyst-scripts/android/README.md

 Scripts relying mostly on [androguard](https://github.com/androguard/androguard)

+* `androguard_json.py` : generate a JSON with information about the APK like Koodous does
 * `get_package_name.py` : extract package name
 * `get_dex.py` : extrac classes.dex file from APKs
 * `yaradex.py` : run a yara rule over the dex classes of an APK file